eugenefauntleroy/bertml_project/README.md

 The trained model's state is saved after each epoch.
 The path to the saved model should be updated according to your environment.

 # Credits
-This script was created by Wesley A. Chung.
+This script is a modified work by Wesley A. Chung.